mk270/whitakers-words/operational.md

 ## Design of the Meaning Line

-<P>The role and complexity of the WORDS meaning line has evolved over time.
+The role and complexity of the WORDS meaning line has evolved over time.
 Initially it reflected an elementry, back-of-the-book,  textbook dictionary with a single word or two for each entry.
 Nevertheless, the size of the MEAN element was set at 80 characters